How to be a Good Roommate

 2. Be Open and Flexible

-One essential part of being a good roommate is being open to the ideas of your roommate.
+When it comes to how to be a good roommate, you must be open to ideas that differ from your own.
 You may not like the idea of a quiet room every evening after eight p.m. or rules about the microwave, but you can develop a flexible mindset and learn to work with the preferences of your roommate.
 You’ll appreciate it when they’re willing to compromise with you on your pet fish, or love of lavender essential oils in return!

 3. Speak Up